88th Readiness Division: Post war

+The division's occupation duty continued until 15 September 1947 when the Italian peace treaty came into force.

+The division was inactivated on 24 October 1947 in Italy.

 Cold War and beyond

-The 88th Army Reserve Command (ARCOM) was formed at Fort Snelling in January 1968, as one of 18 ARCOMs which were organized to provide command and control to Army Reserve units.
+The 88th Army Reserve Command (ARCOM) was activated at Fort Snelling on December 26, 1967, as one of 18 ARCOMs which were organized to provide command and control to Army Reserve units.
+It became fully operational from January 1968.

 The initial area of responsibility for the 88th ARCOM included Minnesota and Iowa, and this area was later expanded to include Wisconsin.
 Army Reserve Commands were authorized to use the number and shoulder sleeve insignia of infantry divisions with the same number.
 However, ARCOMs did not inherit the lineage and honors of the divisions because it was against Department of the Army policy for a Table of Distribution and Allowances organization, such as an ARCOM, to perpetuate the lineage and honors of a Table of Organization and Equipment formation, like the 88th Infantry Division.

+By 1990-91, the 83rd, 86th, and 88th ARCOMS were under Fourth United States Army, located at Fort Sheridan, Ill.
+The Headquarters, 88th ARCOM was located at Building 506 at Fort Snelling, and the Command mobilized 14 units for Desert Storm.

 In 1996, when the Army Reserve's command structure was revised, the 88th Regional Support Command (88th RSC) was established at Fort Snelling.
 Its mission was to command Army Reserve units in a six state region, which included Minnesota, Wisconsin, Illinois, Indiana, Michigan and Ohio.
 In addition, the 88th RSC ensured operational readiness, provided area support services, and supported emergency operations in its area of responsibility.